Serve on a Commission

 Serve on a Judicial Nominating Commission

-Judicial nominating commissions are comprised of lawyers and nonlawyers.
+Judicial nominating commissions are comprised of lawyers and nonlawyers who may be appointed by the governor or elected by the members of the Iowa bar.
 The commissions are responsible for nominating the most qualified judicial candidates to the governor or appropriate appointing authority.

-If you are a nonlawyer interested in serving on a nominating commission, the link below will take you to the governor’s website.
+If you are interested in serving on the state or a district judicial nominating commission, the link below will take you to the governor’s website.
 The first page of the site explains the process for selecting commission members.
 The “View Entire Boards List” link provides an alphabetical list of all the state boards and commissions.
 Under the letter “J” link, you can find the state nominating commission and the 14 district nominating commissions.

-Lawyers who are licensed by the Iowa Supreme Court to practice law in Iowa (members of the bar) are elected to commissions by other lawyers.
-All members of the bar receive a notification 60 days before the end of the term of an elective state or district judicial nominating commissioner.
-The notification includes the procedure for filing nominating petitions, including the last date for filing.
+Any eligible voter in Iowa may seek election to the commission by lawyers who are licensed by the Iowa Supreme Court to practice law in Iowa (members of the bar).
+At least 60 days before the end of the term of an elective state or district judicial nominating commissioner, the state court administrator provides notice of the current or upcoming vacancy on the judicial branch website, in a news release, and by electronically notifying members of the bar.
+The notification includes the procedure for filing nominating petitions, including the last date for filing, and the election process.

 The resident members of the bar of each congressional district elect commissioners from the district to the state judicial nominating commission for a six–year term.
 The resident members of the bar of each judicial election district elect commissioners of the district to the district judicial nominating commission.
-The districts alternate between women and men elected as commissioners.
+Each congressional district elects one male and one female commissioner to the state judicial nominating commission.
+Each judicial election district elects two male commissioners, two female commissioners, and one commissioner who alternates between genders every six years to the to the district judicial nominating commissions.